jflamy/owlcms4/docs/Fly.md

 - If asked, do NOT copy  existing TOML files
 - IMPORTANT: Answer **y** (Yes) when asked if you want to adjust the settings.
 A web page will open.
   - We need a database
-    - Find the setting for Postgres, and select the "Development" option instead of the "Production" (we don't need that much, and don't want to pay for it for nothing)
+    - Find the setting for Postgres
+    - Instead of `none` select `Fly Postgres`
     - Type a name for the database.
 We suggest that you add `-db` to your application name.
       So in our example, the database name would be `myclub-db` .
+    - Select the "Development" option instead of the "Production" (we don't need that much, and don't want to pay for it for nothing)
   - Go to the bottom and click on `Confirm Settings`
   - The creation process will take place and the application will be started.